hyperledger/aries-acapy-controllers/README.md

 #### Prerequesites

+##### VON Network

+The demos require a Hyperledger Indy Node network.
+Is is recommended to use the [VON Network](https://github.com/bcgov/von-network), developed as a portable Indy Node Network implementation for local development.
+Instructions for setting up the `von-network` can be viewed [here](https://github.com/bcgov/von-network#running-the-network-locally) or [here](./demo/README_web.md#von-network).

+**Note: the demos will not work without a local VON Network running.**

 ##### ACA-py Agents

 Controllers are dependent on their respective cloud agents.
 Please follow instructions for [running agents locally](https://github.com/hyperledger/aries-cloudagent-python/tree/master/demo#running-locally) or [running agents in docker](https://github.com/hyperledger/aries-cloudagent-python/tree/master/demo#running-in-docker) as controllers wont do anything if agents are not running.

-##### VON Network

-The web demo also relies on running a Hyperledger Indy Node network.
-Is is recommended to use the [VON Network](https://github.com/bcgov/von-network), developed as a portable Indy Node Network implementation for local development.
-Instructions for setting up the `von-network` can be viewed [here](https://github.com/bcgov/von-network#running-the-network-locally) or [here](./demo/README_web.md#von-network).

-**Note: the web demo will not work without a local VON Network running.**
+**Note: the controllers will not work without a local VON Network running.**

 #### Running Controllers